larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 makes it seem as if these out these things that are happening outside us are actually happening inside us.
 Deja Vu
 8:55
-But the language of the nervous system is just electricity.
+But ==the language of the nervous system is just electricity==.
 It's just like a Morse code of some sort 9:02 or the syllables and words and consonants and vowels of language.
 It just depends on how they're assembled, what order.
 9:09